-– half-day Artisanal Affairs Tour to visit the artisans of Fez and see how they produce their wares.
+*Artisanal Affairs Tour: spend the morning visiting some of the artisans of Fez, chat to them and learn how they produce their wares in their tiny workshops.
 This is a hands-on tour that gets rave reviews.
-No shopping involved!
+Shopping is not allowed on this tour.

 Jessica’s tour was a major highlight.
 It was good to meet her and we admire what she is doing.
 Having her look after us on our first day was a great way of getting confidence to walk around on our own and actually talk to people, and I would recommend it to anyone as an introductory trip.
 John & Victoria Hambley, UK.

 Co-ordinator Jess and Fez guide Hakima talk to a cotton dyer

 *Photography tour: make the most of your stay by learning how best to photograph the medieval architecture and the bustle of the medina.
 Join internationally-renowned Omar Chennafi for a walk-about practical tour.
 Please note this tour is not available during the Fes Festival of World Sacred Music, as Omar is the official photographer for the Festival.

 *Cooking class: start in the souks of the medina to shop, and then learn how to cook Moroccan-style, blending spices and producing a superb meal.
 Classes can be half a day or up to three days.
 Longer classes include olive oil and wine tastings.
 We also offer a private class in modern Moroccan cuisine that includes tasting two Moroccan wines.

 *Tasting Trail: join a local for a half-day walk through the medina, visiting three different markets and tasting as you go: spices, argan oil, a wonderful array of honeys and lots of delicious street food.